DanieliusNev/Game2DSem7/Posts/post-5.md

 ## Scoring System

 The scoring system is based on classic Pac-Man rules.
-Each normal pellet gives 10 points, and power pellets (big ones) give 100 points.
+Each normal pellet gives 10 points, power pellets (big ones) give 100 points and eating a ghost while it's in frightened mode grants 200 points.
 We also added fruit bonuses which appear depending on the current level — these are placed in a separate UI element at the bottom of the screen.

 The score updates dynamically during gameplay using the `SetScore()` method in the `GameManager`, and is shown on screen via a `TMP_Text` UI component.